 Using Green Shoots Mapping helps provide evidence to show government, the media and the public that shooting makes a huge contribution to conservation and a healthy environment because we use that information to:

-As user of Green Shoot Mapping you can:
+As a user of Green Shoot Mapping you can:

-In addition clubs and syndicates affiliated to BASC can contact us to get access to a section of the website where they can map the club’s land on behalf of the others and set up bag returns for their members to complete.
-We have received funding from the Crown Estate to build part of these section for clubs that lease land from them and you can more about that on the wildfowling pages here
+In addition, clubs and syndicates affiliated to BASC can contact us to get access to a section of the website where they can map the club’s land on behalf of the others and set up bag returns for their members to complete.
+We have received funding from the Crown Estate to build part of these section for clubs that lease land from them and you can learn more about that on the wildfowling pages here.

 Green Shoots Mapping is hosted on a secure website that you access by logging in with your BASC membership number and password.
 Only you and BASC can see the information you enter.